samal/vibe-gov/README.md

 A scalable, enterprise-grade Node.js application for end-to-end data governance and lineage tracking. vibeGov serves as a central source of truth for an organization's data assets, providing a clear, visual map of the data journey across disparate systems.

+> **🤖 AI-Generated Application**: This application was developed using AI assistance to demonstrate modern data governance and lineage tracking capabilities.
+It showcases best practices in microservices architecture, database design, and full-stack development.

 ## 🏗️ Architecture Overview

 vibeGov employs a microservices architecture with the following components: